 Corpo rate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed: PRINC IPLE 1 - LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVE ERSIGHT 1.1 A listed entity should disclose: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management. the fact that we follow this recommendation: 1.2 A listed entity should: (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director. the fact that we follow this recommendation: in our Corporate Governance Statement 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment. the fact that we follow this recommendation:
+We have disclosed: PRINC CIPLE 1 - LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVE RSIGHT 1.1 A listed entity should disclose: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management. the fact that we follow this recommendation: 1.2 A listed entity should: (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director. the fact that we follow this recommendation: in our Corporate Governance Statement 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment. the fact that we follow this recommendation:

-Corpor ate Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed: 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board. the fact that we follow this recommendation: 1.5 A listed entity should: (a) have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; (b) disclose that policy or a summary of it; and (c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them and either: (1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act. the fact that we have a diversity policy that complies with paragraph (a): □ in our Corporate Governance Statement and a copy of our diversity policy or a summary of it: □ □ at this location: https://www.iress.com/global/company/corporate-governance/governance-documents/diversity-policy/ the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with our diversity policy and our progress towards achieving them: □ in our Corporate Governance Statement and the information referred to in paragraphs (c)(1) or (2): □ in our Corporate Governance Statement
+Corporate Governance Council recommendation overnance Council recommendation We have followed the recommendation in full for the whole of the period above.
+We have disclosed: 1.4 direct company secretary of a listed entity should be accountable tty to the board, through the chair, on all matters to do with the er functioning of the board. the fact that we follow this recommendation: 1.5 A list (a) (b) (c) ted entity should: have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; disclose that policy or a summary of it; and disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them and either: (1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act. the fact that we have a diversity policy that complies with paragraph (a): in our Corporate Governance Statement and a copy of our diversity policy or a summary of it: